 Best toppings for vegan pizza

 To make the vegan pizza you see pictured here I added the following toppings:

 - Rao's Arrabiata Tomato Sauce (slightly spicy & delish!)

-- Vegan cheese (Violife and Miyokos mozzarella are two of my faves)
+- Vegan cheese (Violife, Miyokos, and Field Roast Chao are three of my favorites)